girlscript/winter-of-contributing/Datascience_With_Python/Data Analysis and Visualization/Audios/Data Preprocessing/README.md

 ## AUDIO LINK: [Data Pre-Processing](https://drive.google.com/file/d/1Jl3_Svw628QYd1brWqxIVoYoEiSO14iI/view?usp=sharing)

+## Why preprocessing ?

+- Real world data are generally
+- Incomplete: lacking attribute values, lacking certain attributes of interest, or containing only aggregate data
+- Noisy: containing errors or outliers
+- Inconsistent: containing discrepancies in codes or names

+## Tasks in data preprocessing

+- Data cleaning: fill in missing values, smooth noisy data, identify or remove outliers, and resolve inconsistencies.
+- Data integration: using multiple databases, data cubes, or files.
+- Data transformation: normalization and aggregation.
+- Data reduction: reducing the volume but producing the same or similar analytical results.
+- Data discretization: part of data reduction, replacing numerical attributes with nominal ones.

 ## Preprocessing in Data Mining:

 Data preprocessing is a data mining technique which is used to transform the raw data in a useful and efficient format.